UPDATE (June 18th): links to notes and slides for the lectures by L. Erdős and Y. Velenik have been added below.

 The school will start on the morning of June 11 and will finish on June 15 in the early afternoon.
 Each course will consist of four lectures (6 hours in total).

-In addition to the main courses, we plan to have contributed talks from selected young participants.
-Submissions are now closed.
-The list of selected contributions will appear here in due time.
+In addition to the main courses, we will have contributed talks from selected young participants.

 László Erdős (IST Austria)